 The MERC Program funds peer-reviewed, collaborative, scientific research projects on development topics between Israeli partners and the eligible MENA partners.
-As part of this Notice of Funding Opportunity (NOFO), MERC is seeking to fund proposals in the following categories:
+As part of this Notice of Funding Opportunity (NOFO), the MERC Program is seeking to fund proposals in the following categories:

-- 1. Applied research grants: Multi-year, cooperative research projects - 2.
-Continuation grants: Funding to extend existing or recently ended MERC awards - 3.
+- 1. Continuation grants: Funding to extend existing or recently ended MERC awards - 2.
 Travel and workshop grants: Support for workshops, meetings, and researcher exchange